wanderwaltz/wanderwaltz.github.io/_posts/2016-03-27-web-design-with-a-coding-mentality.md

 {{ "{% endfor" }} %}
 {% endhighlight %}

 It does the same trick without any plugin magic.
 On the plus side, it works in GitHub Pages, where usage of custom plugins is prohibited[^3].

-[^3]: Lack of custom plugins was the actual reason for me to drop dynamic GitHub page generation and
-      proceed with a static approach (i.e. `.nojekyll`), but this is a topic for another post.
+[^3]: Lack of custom plugins was the actual reason for me to drop dynamic GitHub page generation and proceed with a static approach (i.e. `.nojekyll`), however, this is a topic for another post.

-The case in point: I'm thinking as a programmer and my solution to everything is programming.
-It's OK I think when it works.
-But sometimes it is a good practice to think outside of one's comfort zone.
+The case in point: I am thinking as a programmer and my solution to everything is programming.
+It is OK I think when it works.
+Still, sometimes it is a good practice to think outside of one's comfort zone.